Divorce and Taxes: What is Deductible in a California Divorce?

 Can I write off the alimony I pay my ex?

 As you can see, there are several issues to take into account when it comes to taxes and your divorce.
-For more guidance on the process, contact the expert Los Angeles family lawyers at Walzer & Melcher today.
+For more guidance on the process, contact the family law experts at Walzer Melcher Yoda LLP, which was ranked one of the best family law firms in California.